Garyfallidis/website-dev/content/contrib_dipy.rst

     git checkout new_tracking_feature
     git merge nipy-dipy-master

-    # If you see any conflicts you can resolve them using a standard error
+    # If you see any conflicts you can resolve them using a standard and easy way.
     # Look for >>>> remove what is unnecessary and commit and push your changes
     git commit -am "Resolved conflict"
     git push origin new_tracking_feature